-For many, Super Bowl and alcohol go hand-in-hand.
+For many, the Super Bowl and alcohol go hand-in-hand.

 Brissette says to keep carbs low by using only soda water as a mixer rather than sugary sodas, tonic water, and juices.

-Since tea (without sugar) is considered a good choice on the Keto diet, and spirits, such as vodka, gin, whiskey, and tequila are as well because they contain no carbs, you might want to consider Alexander’s recipe for this Passionila Cocktail.
+Since tea (without sugar) is considered a good choice on the Keto diet, and spirits, like vodka, gin, whiskey, and tequila are as well because they contain no carbs, you might want to consider Alexander’s recipe for this Passionila Cocktail.

 If hard alcohol isn’t your thing, stick to dry red and white wine.